 Every time I get to ask others, who are not Ukrainians, what they know about life in Ukraine, they always give different answers.
-Some people immediately think of Chernobyl, somebody else remembers a famous football player, model or boxer.
-Other folks base their opinion on what they currently hear from media, especially about the conflict with Russia.
+Some people immediately think of Chernobyl, somebody else remembers a famous football player, model, or boxer.
+Other folks base their opinion on what they currently hear from the media, especially about the conflict with Russia.

 Not many people get involved.
-But at the same time, there are quite a few who show genuine interest in Ukraine as a country and intend to live here, at least during some time.
+But at the same time, there are quite a few who show genuine interest in Ukraine as a country and intend to live here, at least for some time.

-I have spent 24 years of my life in Ukraine and in today’s post would love to answer some of the most common questions that people ask about life here.
-There is a lot of confusion about this country.
+Alright, without making my introduction too long, let me answer some of the most common questions that people ask about life in Ukraine.
+There is definitely a lot of confusion about this country.
 Allow me to share all the details I know from my personal experiences.